Consciousness: Spiritual approaches

 Another thorough account of the spiritual approach is Ken Wilber's 1977 book The Spectrum of Consciousness, a comparison of western and eastern ways of thinking about the mind.
 Wilber described consciousness as a spectrum with ordinary awareness at one end, and more profound types of awareness at higher levels.

+Other examples include the various levels of spiritual consciousness presented by Prem Saran Satsangi and Stuart Hameroff.